cdl-lang/lang/README.md

     CDLPATH=.;/home/<user>/cdl-classes

-### Hello World
+### Hello, World

-CDL code is written in files with a `.js` suffix.
-The CDL base syntax is valid JavaScript an is read in this way directly as JavaScript data into the compiler.
-This allows one to use JavaScript functions and variables for preprocessing.
+CDL code is written in files with a `.cdl` suffix.

 A CDL application must contain a screen area.
-The following CDL program displays the string "Hello World":
+The following CDL program displays the string "Hello, world":

 ```
 var screenArea = {
     display: {
-        text: { value: "Hello World" }
+        text: { value: "Hello, world" }
     }
 }
 ```

-Assuming this code is in a file `helloWorld.js`, place a Makefile (as described above) in the same directory and then run (in that directory):
+Assuming this code is in a file `helloWorld.cdl`, place a Makefile (as described above) in the same directory and then run (in that directory):

     make helloWorld.html

 This will generate the HTML file `helloWorld.html`.
 Load this file into your browser to run the application.

 To use classes, it is recommended to define these classes in separate files and include these files in the main application file.
-A class file, whose name should also end with a `.js` suffix, can be placed in any of the directories appearing in the `CDLPATH` your makefile defines.
-For example, create a class file `helloWorldClasses.js` containing the following class definitions:
+A class file, whose name should also end with a `.cdl` suffix, can be placed in any of the directories appearing in the `CDLPATH` your makefile defines.
+For example, create a class file `helloWorldClasses.cdl` containing the following class definitions:

 ```
 var classes = {